sugarlabs/turtleblocksjs/guide/README.md

 specified is greated than the maximum chroma available for a hue/value pair, the maximum chroma available is used.

-The Set Color block maps the three dimensions of the Munsell color space into one dimension.
+The *Set Color* block maps the three dimensions of the Munsell color space into one dimension.
 It always returns the maximum value/chroma pair for a given hue, ensuring vivid colors.
-If you want to more subtle colors, be sure to use the Set Hue block rather than the Set Color block.
+If you want to more subtle colors, be sure to use the *Set Hue* block rather than the *Set Color* block.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/color1.svg'</img>

 Color vs. hue example [RUN LIVE](https://turtle.sugarlabs.org/?file=Color-vs-Hue.tb&run=true)

-To set the background color, use the background block.
+To set the background color, use the *Background* block.
 It will set the background to the current hue/value/chroma triplet.

 15. Plugins